stevenmholt/cmnotes/FeatureUpdate_NewLocation.md

 Now when we pull up the Aaron Aaronson Customer and click "New Location", we see that there is a checkbox for "Same as customer's billing details" and it is already checked!

-All we have left to do now is enter a Location Name, select the Type of location, and enter a Contact Name and Contact Phone Number then click "Save Location".
+All we have left to do now is enter a Location Name, select the Type of location, and enter a Contact Name and Contact Phone Number then click "Save Location"